danderson00/webpack-worker/samples/plotly/blog.md

 // ...
 import InputRange from 'react-input-range'

-export default class WithWorkers extends Component {
+export default class Graph extends Component {
   // set the default filter value - we are hard coding this range for simplicity state = {
     filter: {